lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/KidEdu/books.md

 the gantry cranes are near a ship,tap the ship (you found the ship)

-there are so many kinds of cranes, which is your favarite, my favorite is the floting cranes, thank you for reading with me
+there are so many kinds of cranes, which is your favorite, my favorite is the floting cranes, thank you for reading with me